rethinkdb/rethinkdb-rs/api/javascript/index.md

 table.indexCreate(indexName[, indexFunction][, {multi: True}]) &rarr; object
 {% endapibody %}

-Create a new secondary index on this table.
+Create a new secondary index on a table.

 __Example:__ Create a simple index based on the field `postId`.